 - Always label the boxes: list what’s inside; put a sticker if breakable; put a sticker if it’s crucial for the item not to get wet; put a sticker to indicate which side is up;

-- Wrap stacks of hanged clothes in plastic bags to keep them from getting wet;
+- Wrap stacks of hanging clothes in plastic bags to keep them from getting wet;

 - Wrap furniture in soft blankets so it doesn’t get scratches; then wrap them with tape, so that the blankets stay in place; finally, use stretch wrap to protect them from the rain;

-- Wrap cardboard boxes with lots of tape to ensure their durability; then, wrap with stretch wrap to protect them from moisture;
+- Wrap cardboard boxes with lots of tapes to ensure their durability; then, wrap with stretch wrap to protect them from moisture;

 - The most important item that needs to stay dry at all costs is the mattress – don’t spare the stretch wrap on that one;

-- All documents, money, and jewellry should be with you at all times.
+- All documents, money, and jewelry should be with you at all times.

 Book Fantastic Removals for a Quick Relocation